victorSauceda/slackblast/README.md

 # getting started

 Go to https://api.slack.com/start/overview#creating to read up on how to create a slack app.
 Click their `Create a Slack app` while signed into your F3 region's Slack.
-The main idea is that you will set up a slashcommand, e.g. `/slackblast` or `/backblast`, that will send the request to your server that is running this web application (we recommend using a free Azure App Service) that will respond with a command to tell Slack to open up a modal with the fields to fill out a backblast post.
+Th e main idea is that you will set up a slashcommand, e.g. `/slackblast` or `/backblast`, that will send the request to your server that is running this web application (we recommend using a free Azure App Service) that will respond with a command to tell Slack to open up a modal with the fields to fill out a backblast post.
 When the user hits submit on the modal, the information will be sent to your server where it will then format it and post to the designated Slack channel!

 Bonus: the post will be in a format friendly for Paxminer to mine and gather stats.